malbernaz/babel-plugin-stylis/readme.md

 `;
 ```

-transforming your css to a minified and optimized version:
+And transforms your css to a minified and optimized version:

 ```js
 var s = ".some-class{display:-webkit-box;display:-webkit-flex;display:-ms-flexbox;display:flex}";